How to return to work after parental leave

 It’s normal to have a lot of questions or anxieties about breastfeeding at work.
 Get ahead of those concerns by meeting with a TLN International Board Certified Lactation Consultant (IBCLC) for a prenatal consultation.
 You can use this time to get to know your IBCLC, identify your feeding goals, and find the breast pump that’s right for you ahead of time.
 This meeting will help you start your breastfeeding journey with confidence and prepare you for long-term success.

 Your IBCLC will be able to provide you with a wealth of resources, including additional research, information on local classes or support groups, and tips for your transition back into the workplace.
-Tribus explains that often the stress of returning to work can cause a temporary dip in supply, compounded if the parent doesn’t have a plan in place for their return.
+Tribus explains that for some, the stress of returning to work can cause a temporary dip in supply, compounded if the parent doesn’t have a plan in place for their return.
 “By leaning on [your] lactation consultant, [you] can establish a plan ahead of the return to work and remain in contact with the lactation consultant as issues arise.”
 Together, you’ll create a detailed plan to reduce stress and prevent common pitfalls.

 Find and practice with your breast pump